ratmav/dotfiles/README.md

 dotfiles
 ========

-leverage neovim for a cross-platform, lightweight, and mnemonic development environment
+leverage neovim for a cross-platform, lightweight, and mnemonic editing environment

 ## install